Ellie Kemper: Other work

 In 2018, Kemper recorded for the audiobook A Day in the Life of Marlon Bundo.
 She also recorded the audiobook for 2019's The Legends of Greemulax, a novel attributed to her character Kimmy Schmidt.

 That same year she published her first book, My Squirrel Days.

 In 2023, she joined the cast of the Broadway play Peter Pan Goes Wrong making her Broadway debut as Francis for a limited engagement.

-In 2025, she featured in an ad campaign by the department store Kohl's for its Kohl's Cash program.
+In 2025, she became a spokesperson for Kohl's Department Stores playing the role of "Kohl's Mom".

 Personal life

 In 2012, Kemper became engaged to comedy writer Michael Koman.
 They married on July 7, 2012.
 They have two sons, born in August 2016 and September 2019.
-On The Late Show with Stephen Colbert, Kemper said that her Jewish husband had told her priest that he agreed to raise their kids Roman Catholic.
+On The Late Show with Stephen Colbert, Kemper said that her Jewish husband had told her priest that he agreed to raise their children Roman Catholic.

 In 2022, Kemper ran the NYC Marathon, finishing in 5:17:39.